AbhishekPattanayak/DEVOPS/Learning GIT and GitHub/cheatsheet.md

 2. git status -> shows you the status of the files e.g untracked files, modified files etc

 # Untracked files -> when pushed to the staging area ahnd committed it returnms back to the unmodified state .
 This indicates that the snapshot has been taken for the file.

+3. git add -> add the files to the staging area

+4. git status -> checks for the status of the file, if it is modified etc etc.

+5. git commit -m "Message" -> Commits the files with a message.